ckannon/devops-test/README.md

 A small sample spring-boot repo with to test Dev Ops Candidates

-Update the file ./dockerfile to perform the following steps:
+Update the file ./Dockerfile to be a "multi-stage" build that performs the following steps:

 - build the java application (use maven)